 Jackson Hospital launches ‘Walk with a Doc’ program

 MONTGOMERY, Ala.
-(WSFA) - Jackson Hospital is encouraging Montgomery residents to take a step toward better health with “Walk with a Doc,” a health program that brings doctors and patients together to walk every two weeks at Blount Cultural Park.
+(WSFA) - Jackson Hospital is offering a chance to take a step toward better health with its new “Walk with a Doc” program.

-“Walk with a Doc is honored to team up with Jackson Hospital.
-By incorporating this program into the practice, Jackson Hospital is demonstrating an exceptional level of care and commitment to their community,” said Dr. David Sabgir, founder of Walk with a Doc.

 Not reading this story on the WSFA News App?
 Get news alerts FASTER and FREE in the Apple App Store and the Google Play Store!